logion-network/logion-collator-prototype/README.md

     - parachain: Yes
 - Submit the extrinsic

-8. Run collator with command `./scripts/run_collator.sh`
+10. Run collator with command `./scripts/run_collator.sh`

-9. Wait for the collator to start producing blocks (spy the parachain's best and finalized block in the logs), this may take some time (around 2 minutes).
+11. Wait for the collator to start producing blocks (spy the parachain's best and finalized block in the logs or via Polkadot.js's dashboard: Network > Parachains ), this may take some time (around 3 minutes).

-10. You may start interacting with the logion parachain using Polkadot.js and connecting to `ws://localhost:8844`.
+12. You may start interacting with the logion parachain using Polkadot.js and connecting to `ws://localhost:8844`.

 ### Clean-up